 BMO InvestorLine is a very solid online investing brokerage that offers a little something for everyone.
 If you’re just getting your feet wet when it comes to handling your own investments, the educational resources and third-party research might really tip the scales in BMO’s favour.
 If you consider yourself to have graduated from DIY Investing 101 and are ready to pursue more advanced trading strategies, you’ll be interested in the 5-Star Program and unique BMO MarketPro tools which really set BMO InvestorLine apart from their competitors.

 If you’ve dipped your toe in the DIY investing waters and decided that the discount brokerage route isn’t for you, then BMO also offers a more “hands-off” option that can read more about at our BMO SmartFolio Review.
 The basic idea is that BMO will build you a portfolio of broad market ETFs and rebalance everything automatically on your behalf.
 They also provide guidance on basic Canadian personal finance questions and have a great user-friendly platform to work from.
 The BMO SmartFolio product would offer a similar value proposition to many Canadian robo advisors.

 Personally, while BMO InvestorLine doesn’t have a required minimum to begin investing, I’d recommend trying to get close to the $25,000 plateau in order to avoid paying the fees on basic registered accounts such as your TFSA and RRSP.
 At that point, the value offered by InvestorLine really starts to take off.

 InvestorLine has won numerous awards over the years when it comes to customer service and providing investors with top-notch research and advice.
-If these areas are important to you then you need to give InvestorLine a serious look when choosing a DIY online investing platform – and with BMO InvestorLine offering to send you $1,200 (plus pay up to $200 in transfer fees) what better time to see what InvestorLine has to offer?!
+If these areas are important to you then you need to give InvestorLine a serious look when choosing a DIY online investing platform – and with BMO InvestorLine offering to send you up to $750 (plus pay up to $200 in transfer fees) what better time to see what InvestorLine has to offer?!